 The aim of undertaking your PhD within our School of Life Sciences is to train you to become independent researchers who can critically assess research work, and who have a comprehensive understanding of at least one area of biology.

 Our PhD programme is usually three to four years duration and all our students are initially registered as MPhil students, then transfer to the PhD in the first half of their second year of study if they have made satisfactory progress.

-Within our School of Biological Sciences, you attend two formal supervisory board meetings each year, where you submit literature reviews and research reports to the Board members.
+Within our School of Life Sciences, you attend two formal supervisory board meetings each year, where you submit literature reviews and research reports to the Board members.
 At these meetings, the documents are discussed with you and your progress is assessed.

 We encourage PhD students to submit within three years and certainly expect completion of PhDs within a four-year period.